ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

        Type int is not compatible with type int -> int
 ```

-In mathematical language, it is said that the type arrow operator _associates to the right_.
-Function types without parentheses should be treated as if they have parentheses, placed to the right the same way that the type of `f` was declared above.
+In mathematical language, the type arrow operator _associates to the right_.
+Function types without parentheses should be treated as if they have parentheses placed to the right in the same way that the type of `f` was declared above.
 These types are the same:
 - `int -> int -> int`
 - `int -> (int -> int)`

 But only the first is displayed, so it is not the same as `(int -> int) -> int`.

-Most importantly, this means a “binary” function isn't really a function that takes two parameters.
+Most importantly, this means a *binary* function isn't really one that takes two parameters.
 In the case of addition, it is a function that takes an integer and returns a function of type `int -> int`.
 And it is indeed!
 ```ocaml
 # ( + ) 2;;
 - : int -> int = <fun>